How to Make the Most of Disney World – 11 Time Saving Tips

 Some snacks can be substantial enough to be a light meal, so you may consider that!
 The snack options can be overwhelming, so this is a good starting point.

-7. Order online
+7. Order food online

-8. Know alternative transportation
+8. Know about alternative transportation

-Transportation To the Parks.
 The bus service is convenient and free, but if you have ever been walking up to the bus stop just in time to see it leaving and have to wait 15 minutes for the next bus, you will understand why frustration can set in.

 Sometimes the Disney Skyliner isn’t running, and you may not have the option of jumping on the monorail to get to where you want to go.

 Consider an Uber or better yet, a Minnie Van.
 Minnie Vans are great because they drop you off right in front of the park whereas an Uber or taxi drops you off at the Transportation and Ticketing Center.
+You can hail a Minnie Van through the Lyft app.

-9. Use the secret entrances
+9. Use the secret entrances and shortcuts

-Use “Secret Entrances” to Get In The Parks.
 Well, they aren’t really secret but there are other options to get into the parks other than the main entrances that can save you time.
 For example, we love staying at the Beach Club Resort and walking to the Epcot International entrance.
 There are very few people there and it gives you a head start on the crowds.

-10. Consider a character meal
+10. Consider a character meal to see several characters at once

-Character Visits.
 Lines to see Disney Characters can fill up quickly.
 Depending on who your children must see, there are some ways to do two things at once.

 Consider a character dining experience.
 You can eat and see the characters.
 We love Chef Mickeys for the little ones to get their character fix.
 Story Book Dining is also a fan favorite!
 One suggestion is to plan a character meal for your travel day.
 Its a fun way to kick off your trip!